SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/07-thermostats.md

 The amount of friction is controlled by the damping coefficient.
 If its value is high, atoms will experience too much unnatural friction, however if the coefficient is too low, your system will fluctuate too far away from the desired temperature.
 The default value is usually 1/ps.

+Stochastic thermostats can slow down conformational transitions and diffusion because randomization interferes with correlated motions.

 ### 4. Extended system thermostats
 #### Nosé-Hoover thermostat
 The extended system method originally introduced by Nose and subsequently developed by Hoover.
 The idea is to consider the heat bath as an integral part of the system by addition of an artificial variable associated with a fictional "heat bath mass" to the equations of motion.
 An important feature of this method is that the temperature can be controlled without involving random numbers.
 Thus correlated motions are not impaired and this method describes kinetics and diffusion properties better.
-Because the time-evolution of the added variable is described by a second-order equation, heat may flow in and out of the system in an oscillatory fashion, leading to nearly periodic temperature fluctuations with the frequency proportional to the "heat bath mass".
+Because the time-evolution of the added variable is described by a second-order equation, heat may flow in and out of the system in an oscillatory fashion.
+This leads to periodic temperature fluctuations with the frequency proportional to the "heat bath mass".
 [Nose-1984][Nose-1984], [Hoover-1985][Hoover-1985].
 {: .self_study_text :}
 - The heat bath is integrated with the system by addition of an artificial variable associated with a fictional "heat bath mass" to the equations of motion.
 - The temperature can be controlled without involving random numbers.